-22. Financial statements
+23. Financial statements

-- In addition to meeting the requirements of Sections 124 to 126 of the Companies Act (179) and any applicable statute relating to financial reporting, the financial statements prepared by the Board shall be: - (a) accurate, presenting a true, balanced, comprehensible and fair picture of the company's financial position; - (b) consistent with the Board's accounting policies; - (c) consistent with the accounting standards issued by the Institute of Chartered Accountants (Ghana); and - (d) comparable, taking one year with another, including both annual and interim statements. - (2) The annual and interim financial statements shall be submitted to shareholders in accordance with the law and regulation. - (3) The annual report of the company shall contain the audited financial statements and shall include the auditor's report.
+- (1) In addition to meeting the requirements of Sections 128 to 130 of the Companies Act, 2019 (Act 992) and any applicable statute relating to financial reporting, the financial statements prepared by the Board shall be: - (a) accurate, presenting a true, balanced, comprehensible and fair picture of the company's financial position; - (b) consistent with the Board's accounting policies; - (c) consistent with the accounting standards issued by the Institute of Chartered Accountants (Ghana); and - (d) comparable, taking one year with another, including both annual and interim statements. - (2) The annual and interim financial statements shall be submitted to shareholders in accordance with the law and regulation.

-23. Annual Report
+(3) The annual report of the company shall contain the audited financial statements and shall include the auditor's report.

-- (1) The directors' annual report published in accordance with Section 132 of the Companies Act (179), shall include a statement from the Board accepting responsibility for the information contained in the report and the financial statements annexed thereto. - (2) The annual report shall include a list of directors, any appointments, resignations or dismissals that have occurred during the period.
-The shareholdings in the company of each director shall also be disclosed. - (3) The annual report shall contain a statement from the Board as to the adequacy of the internal control mechanisms and procedures of the company. - (4) The annual report shall include the financial statements and the auditor's report. - (5) The annual report shall include a discussion and analysis of the company's performance and financial condition for the period under review and its future prospects, with emphasis on the next financial year. - (6) Material foreseeable risk factors shall also be described and assessed in the annual report together with the measures taken to mitigate the risk.
+24. Annual Report

-- (7) The annual report shall contain a statement from the Board as to the degree of compliance of the company with any regulatory and other legal requirements governing its composition and operations in respect of the period under review. - (8) The annual report shall contain a detailed statement from the Board as to the company's degree of compliance with the corporate governance practices specified in this Code. - (9) The annual report shall include reports from the chairmen of the committees as prescribed in this Code. - (10) The annual report shall include disclosure of any controlling interest and substantial shareholdings and any transactions which result in changes in controlling interest and substantial shareholdings.
+- (1) The directors' annual report published in accordance with Section 136 of the Companies Act, 2019 (Act 992), shall include a statement from the Board accepting responsibility for the information contained in the report and the financial statements annexed thereto. - (2) The annual report shall include a list of directors (showing their qualifications, experience and other directorships and material interests), any appointments, resignations or dismissals that have occurred during the period.
+The committees on which the directors serve and their attendance record shall also be shown.
+The shareholdings in the company of each director shall also be disclosed. - (3) The annual report shall reiterate and describe any material changes to the company's objectives and include a discussion and analysis of the company's performance and financial condition for the period under review and its future prospects, with emphasis on the next financial year. - (4) The annual report shall include a discussion of trends that may affect the future performance of the company. - (5) The annual report shall contain a statement from the Board as to the adequacy of the internal control mechanisms and procedures of the company. - (6) The annual report shall include the financial statements and the auditor's report. - (7) Material foreseeable risk factors shall also be described and assessed in the annual report together with the measures taken to mitigate the risk. - (8) The annual report shall contain a statement from the Board as to the degree of compliance of the company with any regulatory and other legal requirements governing its composition and operations in respect of the period under review.
+This statement shall include the number of meetings of the Board and Committees, the attendance of directors at such meetings and whether or not the Board conducted an evaluation of its performance in accordance with this Code. - (9) The annual report shall contain a detailed statement from the Board as to the company's degree of compliance with the corporate governance practices specified in this Code.
+The Commission may issue mandatory requirements or guidance on the form such reports should take. - (10) The annual report shall include reports from the chairmen of the committees as prescribed in this Code. - (11) The annual report shall include disclosure of any controlling interest and substantial shareholdings and any transactions which result in changes in controlling interest and substantial shareholdings.
 Substantial beneficial ownership interests in the company shall also be disclosed.

-24. Independent external auditors
+25. Independent external auditors